 Back pain can be characterized as acute (short-lived) or chronic (long-term).
 Depending on the cause of your back pain, you may experience soreness, sharp pain, back spasms, or pain with movement.
 The location of your pain will also vary depending on the cause; lower back pain, middle back pain, and upper back pain are all possible symptoms.

-Back pain may also be accompanied by pain or numbness in your arms, legs or neck.
+Back pain may also be accompanied by pain or numbness in your arms, legs, or neck.
 One possible condition is sciatica, where pain radiates from the lower back into the back, side, or legs.
-It’s important to take note of pain, tingling, and weakness in your body and report it to your medical provider when you seek treatment.
+It’s essential to take note of pain, tingling, and weakness in your body and report it to your medical provider when you seek treatment.

 How is back pain treated?

 The first step in determining how to treat back pain most effectively is to diagnose the cause of the pain.
 When you visit a Physicians Immediate Care clinic, a physical examination will be carried out to help your medical provider locate the painful area and test for a range of motion, neurological function, etc. Depending on the findings, you may need this exam to be followed by a blood test, urine test, X-ray, MRI, CT scan, or EMG.

 Once you have a diagnosis, your medical provider will create a comprehensive treatment plan to address the cause of the pain and help restore your back to healthy functioning.

 Some of the treatments that may be recommended are as follows:

 The first course of action for many back pain cases includes the use of a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen (Motrin) or naproxen (Aleve).
 These medications provide relief by reducing pain and inflammation.
 Many NSAIDs are available over the counter.
 In some cases, your physician may write a prescription for an NSAID or other anti-inflammatories that is more suitable for your particular situation.